inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

    some fierce conflicts have arisen that has been time-consuming to solve. <br/>
    We have solved this by more often merging other branches into dev, so it is easier to have an overview of what is and has been worked on.
+   - What we are most satisfied with in the game is the graphics.
+   It is very different from the other groups, with its colorful and slightly childish design.
+   It's similar to the kind of graphics one can find in mobile games, and helps stress down the players, even though the stress level can be high when their robots are running out of lives.
+   - If we were to further develop the project, the first priority would be to improve the multiplayer functionality.
+Having the opportunity to play over the Internet, and not just over the LAN, would be a nice addition to our game. <br/>
+   With this in place, option cards would be the next on the list, along with other functionality such as statistics in the game, kill cam and animate the lasers that are being shot out.
    - One of the most important things we have learned is how to collaborate and communicate with a team on a project.
 Our abilities to work together as a team has been significantly improved throughout the project.
 This is the first time for anyone